NCAA Division I men's basketball tournament: Workplace productivity

-During the tournament, American workers take extended lunch breaks at sports bars to follow the game.
-They also use company computer and internet access to view games, scores, and bracket results.
-Some workplaces block access to sports and entertainment sites, but the rise of mobile devices and live-streamed games bypassed those restrictions, and even workers not normally in front of computers then had access.
-Workers spend an estimated average of six hours on the tournament each year.
+During the tourney, American workers take extended lunch breaks at sports bars to follow the game.
+They also use company computer and internet access to view games, scores and bracket results.
+Some workplaces block access to sports and entertainment sites but the rise of mobile devices and live-streamed games bypassed those restrictions and even workers not normally in front of computers then had access.
+Employees spend an estimated average of six hours on the tournament each year.
 As of 2019, U.S. employers were projected to lose around $13 billion due to lost productivity during the tournament.

 Tournament-associated terms

 As indicated below, none of these phrases are exclusively used in regard to the NCAA tournament.
-Nonetheless, they are associated widely with the tournament, sometimes for legal reasons, sometimes as part of the American sports vernacular.
+Nonetheless, they’re widely associated with the tournament, sometimes for legal reasons and sometimes as part of the American sports vernacular.